Visa for Belgium

 Belgian Embassies and Consulate-Generals must submit certain visa applications to the Immigration Office of the Federal Public Service Home Affairs for a final decision.
 It is the only competent authority with regards to the admittance, stay, residence and removal of foreigners from Belgian territory.

-Once a decision has been taken, the Belgian Embassy in Abidjan or the VAC will inform you personally by SMS or email.
+Once a decision has been taken, the Belgian Embassy in Abidjan or the VAC will inform you personally.

 Take note that the Embassy will NOT answer your query if it concerns information already available on this website or the site of the Immigration Office.